aungsoet/dadfasd/README.md

 **What did Copilot do well as the driver?**

-Write your response here!
+Write your response here! relieve the driver if he is exhausted on long night trips.

 **What did Copilot struggle with as the driver?**

-Write your response here!
+Write your response here!  could go into wrong lcoation

 **What challenges did you face while working with Copilot as the driver?**

-Write your response here!
+Write your response here!  getting the prgoam to work, nothing makes sense, idk how to accese my acutal code,